Credit: Dunlap Institute

 Located in the basement of the Astronomy & Astrophysics Building at 50 St. George Street, the 25-seat planetarium dome is a GeoDome Theatre, using the Uniview software, which was designed to display the Digital Universe catalog from NASA and the Hayden planetarium.
 The software is not limited to the traditional Earth view of the stars and instead allows our attendees to experience the universe from many vantage points.
 More information about the planetarium can be found on universe.utoronto.ca’s planetarium page.

 During our AstroTours, the planetarium shows take place in parallel with the telescope tours.
-We offer four shows per evening, at 15 minute intervals.
+We offer a 15-minute show three times per evening.
 Due to the limited size of the dome and time constraints, not all tour attendees will be able to see a planetarium show during the tour.
-For this reason, entrance to the planetarium shows requires registration.
+For this reason, entrance to the first two planetarium shows requires registration.
 To obtain your free ticket, please use the “Sign up for astrotour planetarium show” button below.
 Instructions on where to meet for the show is included on the ticket page.
+Tickets for the third show are available after the talk on a first-come first-serve basis.

 We currently allow planetarium registration only for groups up to five people.
 If you have a larger group, please see our FAQ for more information.